-Ranked by Forbes Magazine as the world’s eleventh largest oil and gas company by revenue, Norwegian multinational company Statoil (now known as Equinor) turned to Shoreline for assistance with analyzing and developing their operations and maintenance marine logistic strategy as part of their UK East Coast R2 Project.

-Simulations for many scenarios

-Updated text | Ranked by Forbes Magazine as the world’s eleventh largest oil and gas company by revenue, Norwegian multinational company Statoil (now known as Equinor) turned to Shoreline for assistance with analysing and developing their operations and maintenance marine logistic strategy as part of their UK East Coast R2 Project.
+Ranked by Forbes Magazine as the world’s eleventh largest oil and gas company by revenue, Norwegian multinational company Statoil (now known as Equinor) turned to Shoreline for assistance with analysing and developing their operations and maintenance marine logistic strategy as part of their UK East Coast R2 Project.

 Simulations for many scenarios